Gets the primary clipboard of the widget.

 Returns the nearest Gtk::Native

-Sets how @widget treats content that is drawn outside the widget's content area.
+Sets how the widget treats content that is drawn outside the it's content area.

 Gets a Pango::Context